nathanielgcowan/has-many-through-forms-rails-labs-online-web-sp-000/README.md

 ## Overview

-We've looked at setting up the associations behind posts with comments, categories, and users.
-Now, let's actually give our users the ability to create new comments, users, and categories!
+We've looked at setting up the associations posts, comments, categories, users.

+create new comments, users, and categories!
 For this lab, your models are already stubbed out, but you may need to update them to make your forms work properly.
+Update the models
+Category
+  has_many :post_categories
+  has_many :posts, through: :post_categories
+comment
+  belongs_to :user
+  belongs_to :post
+Post_category
+  belongs_to :post
+  belongs_to :category
+Post
+  has_many :post_categories
+  has_many :categories, through: :post_categories
+User
+  has_many :comments
+  has_many :posts, through: :comments

 ## Objectives